Clean-Water-Services/turbolinks.net/readme.md

 ## Conclusion

-This works and can be tweaked to support more complex return values for Turbolinks, but I found through basic testing that it is unnecessary for my use case.
+This works and can be tweaked to support more complex return values for Turbo, but I found through basic testing that it is unnecessary for my use case.